juji-io/datalevin/doc/transact.md

 overhead.

 However, transacting Datalog data involves a great number of data transformation and integrity checks, hence it can be slow.
-When initialize a DB with data, it may not be necessary to pay the price of this overhead.
+When initializing a DB with data, it may not be necessary to pay the price of this overhead.

 ### By `init-db`